 Macquarie Wharf

-This redevelopment is a significant investment in Tasmania's port infrastructure, marking a new era for one of Australia's deepest working ports.
+As a significant investment in Tasmania’s port infrastructure, the redevelopment marks a new era for one of Australia’s deepest working ports.

 Staged redevelopment for future growth

-With the procurement work due to commence in 2025, the Macquarie Wharf Redevelopment will unfold in carefully planned stages to support immediate and long-term goals, while maintaining ongoing port operations crucial to the state's economy.
+With the procurement process now underway, the Macquarie Wharf Redevelopment will unfold in carefully planned stages to support immediate and long-term goals, while maintaining ongoing port operations crucial to the state's economy.

-• Stage 1 involves the redevelopment of Macquarie 6 berth to provide fit-for-purpose wharf infrastructure for the Australian Antarctic Program.
-Once completed, Macquarie 6 will serve as the permanent home for the RSV Nuyina, Australia's state-of-the-art Antarctic research vessel.
+- Stage 1 involves the redevelopment of Macquarie Wharf 6, including the construction of fit-for-purpose wharf infrastructure and new shore power capability to support the Australian Antarctic Program.
+Once complete, Macquarie 6 will become the permanent home of the RSV Nuyina, Australia’s flagship Antarctic research vessel.

-• Stage 2 will see the redevelopment of the Macquarie 4 and 5 berths, enhancing the port's capacity to meet rising operational demands.
+- Stage 2 will see the redevelopment of the Macquarie Wharves 4 and 5, enhancing the port's capacity to meet rising operational demands in trade and tourism.

-In October 2024, the Commonwealth Government announced its $188 million contribution toward constructing the new Macquarie 6 berth, a key component of the Macquarie Wharf redevelopment.
-This investment secures Hobart's role as Australia's gateway to the Antarctic, providing a long-term home for the RSV Nuyina.
+In October 2024, the Commonwealth Government announced its $188 million contribution toward constructing the new Macquarie Wharf 6, a key component of the Macquarie Wharf redevelopment.
+This investment supports the delivery of critical infrastructure and ensures Hobart continues to serve as Australia’s Antarctic gateway.

 A historic gateway to Antarctica